Meet the five startup Battlefield finalists at Disrupt 2020 – TechCrunch

 But the 20 startups still demonstrated their products and explained their visions, then were grilled by expert judges.
 And those judges helped the TechCrunch team select our five finalists.

 Those finalists will be presenting tomorrow at 10:40 a.m.
-Pacific for a whole new set of judges and you can watch the live stream by logging into TechCrunch.
+Pacific for a whole new set of judges, and you can watch the live stream by logging into TechCrunch.
 (Also: It’s not too late to sign up for the full Disrupt experience.)
-Those judges will choose a runner-up and a winner, and the winner will take home $100,000 equity-free.
+Those judges will choose a runner-up and a winner, and the winner will take home $100,000, equity-free.

 Here are the finalists: